MicrosoftDocs/visualstudio-docs/docs/designers/working-with-3-d-models.md

 You can use the Model Editor in Visual Studio to create 3D models.
 You can use the models in your DirectX-based game or app.

-> Visual Studio 2022 17.9.3 removed support for the Model Editor and MeshContentTask in Visual Studio due to security concerns in the Autodesk FBX SDK.
+> Visual Studio 2022 17.9.3 removed support for the Model Editor and MeshContentTask in due to security concerns in the Autodesk FBX SDK.
 See [CVE-2023-27911](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-27911).

 ## 3D models